oliviachang29/react-native-guide/readme.md

 ---
 ## Credits

 This repository is maintained by [oliviachang29](https://github.com/oliviachang29).
+Contributions always welcome!